Nongdamba Singh Naorem: Mohun Bagan (loan)

 Naorem was one of the key member of Mohun Bagan's I-League winning campaign under Kibu Vicuna.
 He made 16 appearances for the Mariners and also scored two important goals.
-The deal was done with the swap of Subha Ghosh from ATK Mohun Bagan.
+The deal was done with the swap of Subha Ghosh from Mohun Bagan SG.

 Return to the Blasters

 In 2020, Kibu Vicuna took over the manager role at Kerala Blasters.
 He then also brought back Naorem from Mohun Bagan.
-He made his debut for the Blasters against ATK-Mohun Bagan on 20 November 2020 which ended 1-0 in favour of ATK- Mohun Bagan.
+He made his debut for the Blasters against Mohun Bagan SG on 20 November 2020 which ended 1-0 in favour of Mohun Bagan SG.

-ATK Mohun Bagan
+Mohun Bagan SG

-On 29 December 2020, ATK Mohun Bagan announced that they have signed Naorem from the Blasters on an undisclosed transfer fee plus the swap of Subha Ghosh.
+On 29 December 2020, Mohun Bagan SG announced that they have signed Naorem from the Blasters on an undisclosed transfer fee plus the swap of Subha Ghosh.

 FC Goa

-On 26 June 2021,FC Goa signed a deal with the midfielder Nongdamba Naorem.
+On 26 June 2021, FC Goa signed a deal with the midfielder Nongdamba Naorem.

-International
+International career

 Naorem scored the equalizer for India U-17 vs Chile U-17 in a friendly match in Mexico before the FIFA U-17 World Cup in India.
 Naorem went on to represent the India under-17 side, that participated in the 2017 FIFA U-17 World Cup.